-Many young people and adults in Uganda lack basic reading and writing skills and counting.
+Many young people and adults lack basic skills in reading and writing and arithmetic.
 This leads to exclusion and vulnerability.
-They are easily exposed to deception, they are discriminated against, they have no knowledge of their rights and lack basic knowledge of health and hygiene.
-They can't control their own finances, set the right prices or figure out what things cost.
+They are easily deceived, they are discriminated against, they lack knowledge of their rights.
+They can not control their own finances or calculate prices.

-Many young people from the countryside move to Kampala and Entebbe in the hope of finding livelihood.
-But without education, they have little chance of crossing the poverty line.
-Young guys try to support themselves as a motorcycle taxi driver, the girls work as housekeeping.
-Those who manage to get a small start-up capital can buy goods and resell in smaller quantities.
-Many find no job at all, and are ashamed to return to the hometown and admit their failure.
-It can become the gateway to crime and prostitution, and to open misery.
+Many young people from the countryside move to the big cities of Kampala and Entebbe in the hope of finding a livelihood.
+Entrepreneurship and the drive to succeed is great.
+But without education, it is difficult to cross the poverty line.
+Young boys drive motorcycle taxis, girls work as domestic help.
+If you manage to raise a small initial capital, you can buy goods and sell.
+Some find no job, and are ashamed to return to their home village.
+It can be the gateway to crime, prostitution and misery.

 The partner organization

-In year 1 you learn basic reading and writing in Luanda and practice reading on texts you create yourself.
-You talk about common everyday challenges and decide how to deal with them.
+In year 1, you learn basic reading and writing in luganda and practice reading texts you create yourself.
+You talk about common everyday challenges and make decisions about how to handle them.

-Year 2 focuses on how to use the four methods of calculation in everyday life.
-At the same time you continue reading and writing in the mother tongue.
-This year's course also introduces easy conversations in English.
-Discussions about the challenges of everyday life and the solutions to the problems continue.
+Year 2 focuses on how to use the four arithmetic methods in everyday life, while continuing with reading and writing.
+This year also introduces light conversations in English.

-In the 3rd grade, you read longer texts.
+In the 3rd year, you read longer texts.
 Human rights are discussed based on the local situation.
 The groups learn how to start and run an economic association together.
-They also learn to read and write in English, and to relate to and interpret the various documents in English that they encounter in everyday life, e.g. bills, school grades and signs and instructions from the authorities.
+They also learn to read and write in English, and to interpret various documents in English that they encounter in everyday life, e.g. bills, school grades and signs.

 Since the project started in 2013, we have seen fantastic results.
 Individuals and groups begin to change their lives, gain new hope, take control of their finances and start income-generating activities.
-They begin to work together in groups and assert their basic human rights.
-They stand up to abuse of power and corruption.
+They start working together in groups and assert their basic human rights.
+They stand up against abuse of power and corruption.

 Striking in the project in Uganda is that so many groups and individuals have started different companies.
-Here's a pick among the many small businesses that have grown up thanks to the project:
+Here is a selection of the many small businesses that have grown up thanks to the project:

-Another important effect of the project is that the children of the participants get a better schooling.
-Moms realize that even girls need to go to school.
-Thanks to an improved economy, they can afford to pay school fees and buy textbooks for the children.
-Thanks to the knowledge of English, they can read and understand the children's school grades and during the first school years they can help their children with homework.
+Another important effect of the project is that the participants' children get a better education.
+Mothers realize that girls also need to go to school.
+Thanks to improved finances, they can afford to pay school fees and buy textbooks for their children.
+Thanks to knowledge of English, they can read and understand the children's school grades and the first school years they can help their children with homework.

-In the fall of 2017, two students from the Sahlgrenska Academy in Gothenburg each performed an evaluation of ALEF's project in collaboration with CACI in Uganda.
+In the autumn of 2017, two students from the Sahlgrenska Academy in Gothenburg each evaluated ALEF's project in collaboration with CACI in Uganda.
 Here you can download the reports.

-By 2020, CACI had planned to conduct 54 study groups with more than 1100 participants.
-They had just begun to train group leaders when restrictions on freedom of movement were imposed because of the corona pandemic.
-Instead, food is instead distributed to the needy in the organization's network thanks to the contribution that ALEF has been able to transfer.
-Many people have lost all opportunities for income because of the restrictions, and the famine is spreading rapidly.
-If the restrictions are lifted, the courses can start in July or August.
+In 2020, CACI planned to conduct 54 study groups with just over 1,100 participants.
+They had just started training group leaders when restrictions on freedom of movement were introduced due to the corona pandemic.
+Many lost all opportunities for income, and the famine spread rapidly.
+Food was then distributed to the needy in the organization's network thanks to money that ALEF was able to collect.